Kallixer/Ts4-World-Documentation/README.md

 # Ts4 World Documentation
-Please see the (Wiki Page)[https://github.com/Kallixer/Ts4-World-Documentation/wiki]
+See the Wiki tab for all information